ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

 {PANEL: Why Compare-Exchange Items are Not Replicated to an External Cluster }

-To [prevent consistency conflicts between clusters and model an efficient global system](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system), each cluster should have sole ownership of documents created by clients that connect to it.
+To [prevent consistency conflicts between clusters and model an efficient global system](https://ayende.com/blog/196769-B/data-ownership-in-a-distributed-system), each cluster should have sole ownership of documents created in it.

-In geo-distributed systems, to avoid latency problems, a new cluster must be set up in each region.
+In geo-distributed systems, to avoid latency problems, a new cluster is usually set up in each region.
-But to achieve consistency, each transaction must achieve a majority consensus amongst the involved servers.
-Trying to achieve consensus on each transaction between different clusters is unrealistic, especially considering geographic latency.
+But to achieve strong consistency in a distributed system, each transaction must achieve a majority consensus amongst the involved servers.
+Trying to achieve consensus on each transaction between different clusters is usually unrealistic, especially considering geographic latency.

 One way to ensure consistency between clusters is if [documents created in each cluster are owned and operated only by that cluster](../../../server/ongoing-tasks/external-replication#maintaining-consistency-boundaries-between-clusters).
+This means that different clusters should not share compare-exchange items.

 {PANEL/}